 Whenever possible, use automatically-managed, short-lived credentials (e.g., OIDC) instead of manually-managed, long-lived credentials (e.g., machine user access keys).
 That way, if a malicious actor manages to get access to those credentials, you’re limiting the window of time during which they can use them.

 Creating reliable deployment pipelines is a lot of work.
 This shouldn’t be too surprising, as what you’re effectively trying to do is to capture your company’s processes, rules, and culture in the form of Bash scripts and YAML workflow files.
 That isn’t easy.
 But it’s worth it.
-Think of it this way: your infrastructure code (which you learned about in Part 2) and your CI / CD pipeline (which you learned about in this blog post) are essentially your company’s custom API for shipping software.
-Get the API right, and as you saw in Part 1, you can accelerate your company by a factor of 10x, 100x, or more.
+Think of it this way: your infrastructure code and your CI / CD pipeline are essentially your company’s custom API for shipping software.
+Get the API right, and as you saw in The Impact Of World-Class Software Delivery, you can accelerate your company by a factor of 10x, 100x, or more.

-In this blog post and the previous one, you made great strides in automating your entire SDLC through the use of CI/CD, allowing your team to work and collaborate as per the 5 key takeaways from this blog post:
+In this blog post, you made great strides in automating your entire SDLC through the use of CI/CD, allowing your team to work and collaborate as per the 5 key takeaways from this blog post:

 Ensure all developers merge all their work together on a regular basis, typically daily or multiple times per day.